pointw-dev/halchemy/src/python/README.md

 pip install halchemy
 ```

-In your code, instantiate an `Api` object with the base URL of your API
+In your code, instantiate an `Api` object with the URL of your API.

 ```python
 from halchemy import Api